 He waited in the forest close to highway A1 with the group of now fifty people.
 He hoped that a taxi would come soon, but as days passed by, he ran out of food.
 There was nothing to eat and drink in the “jungle“.

 Suddenly, one policeman approached him and slapped him hard on the face three times.
 As a consequence of the impact and the clenching of his jaw, one of his teeth broke.
 They started questioning him, assuming that he was “the boss” (the smuggler) because he spoke Bosnian.
 They took his picture and threatened him that if he attempted to cross the Croatian border again, they would kill him.
 At that moment, the policemen agitated one of the two dogs present on the scene against the respondent.
-The dog wore a mask, but it stood on its hind legs and attacked the man’s back and arms.
+The dog wore a muzzle, but it stood on its hind legs and attacked the man’s back and arms.

 “I was too much scared, but once again I have to fight.”